tsgates/arch-wiki-markdown/wiki/GUID_Partition_Table.md

 consists of gdisk, sgdisk and cgdisk which are equivalent to respective tools from util-linux fdisk (used for MBR disks).
 It is available in the [extra] repository as gptfdisk.

-Note:The fdisk partitioning utilities from util-linux (i.e. fdisk, cfdisk and sfdisk) do not support GPT, and may damage the GPT header and partition table if used on a GPT disk.

 Convert from MBR to GPT